MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cumulative-flow-cycle-lead-time-guidance.md

       Represents the amount of work committed for the given period of time.
 Only applies to fixed period processes.
    :::column-end:::
 :::row-end:::

-**Note**:
+---
-1. The CFD widget (Analytics) and built-in CFD chart (work tracking data store) do not provide discrete numbers on Lead Time and Cycle Time.
+<sup>1</sup> The CFD widget (Analytics) and built-in CFD chart (work tracking data store) do not provide discrete numbers on Lead Time and Cycle Time.
 However, the [Lead Time and Cycle Time widgets](cycle-time-and-lead-time.md) do provide these numbers.

 There is a well-defined correlation between Lead Time/Cycle Time and Work in Progress (WIP).
 The more work in progress, the longer the cycle time, which also leads to longer lead times.
 The opposite is also true&mdash;the less work in progress, the shorter the cycle and lead time.
 When the development team focuses on fewer items, they reduce the cycle and lead times.
 This correlation is a key reason why you can and should set [Work In Progress limits on the Kanban board](../../boards/boards/wip-limits.md).